KPMG CONSULTANT – WHO BOUGHT LUXURY THAI HOME WITH ‘NO ENCUMBRANCES’ – GOT NOTHING!

 ORDERED IN COURT TO LEAVE EVERYTHING TO FRAUDSTER

 The continuing story of Thailand’s property scammers and the officials who stand to gain.

 A former consultant to KPMG, one of the world’s four largest audit groups, has told how he was threatened with jail after he arrived in Thailand to move into his 11.5 million baht dream home – unless he paid millions more.

-Briton Laurence Smith, from Worcester, one of the latest of hundreds if not thousands of victims of property scams in Thailand, described his experience as more shocking than a Spielberg movie, and has embarked on a mission to warn potential Chinese buyers – Thailand’s new tourism target – of the ‘almost unbelievable corruption’.
+Briton Laurence Smith, from Worcester, one of the latest of hundreds if not thousands of victims of property scams in Thailand, described his experience as more shocking than a Spielberg movie, and has embarked on a mission to warn potential Chinese buyers – Thailand’s new tourism target – and everyone who will listen of the ‘almost unbelievable corruption’.

 He said he was threatened with jail by his own lawyer if he did not sign a document placed in front of him.
 In the document he surrendered everything.
 His first ‘lawyer’ had been struck off – and the second lawyer, who tricked him into signing the document, threatened him with a libel action if he said a word.

-Mr. Smith was a former programme designer and lead facilitator of communication skills for KPMG (China) He is now communicating to Chinese buyers not to be fooled by Thailand’s warm and friendly nature – claiming it can equally be cruel and corrupt.
+Mr. Smith was a former programme designer and lead facilitator of communication skills for KPMG (China) and Manager for KPMG (Development and Learning.
+He is now communicating to Chinese buyers not to be fooled by Thailand’s warm and friendly nature – claiming it can equally be cruel and corrupt.

 The scam was carried out by foreigners – and that is normally the case.
 But, claims Mr. Smith, for their own reward Thai lawyers, land office officials, and even a judge happily joined in.